mshaneburns/ObsAstro/index.md

 You will have to download the Jupyter Notebook tutorials individually from the [GitHub repository](https://github.com/mshaneburns/ObsAstro).

 ### Run the tutorials without installing Python
-If you don't have Python installed on your computer you can still access the  tutorials and run the sample code from your browser by using [Binder](https://mybinder.readthedocs.io/en/latest/).
+If you don't have Python installed on your computer, you can still access the  tutorials and run the sample code from your browser by using [Binder](https://mybinder.readthedocs.io/en/latest/).
 Just click the button below to get started.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mshaneburns/ObsAstro/HEAD)